-1. Third Party Foreclosure or Pre-Foreclosure Sale.
+1. Sold to a Third Party.

-If the property is sold to a third-party at the foreclosure sale or by a preforeclosure sale (PFS), the loss claim will be calculated on the actual sales price.
-The Agency will reimburse the servicer for actual liquidation expenses plus additional interest for up to 45 days from the PFS closing date or foreclosure sale date.
-The servicer should file the loss claim within 45 days of funds receipt or in the case of a PFS, the settlement date, otherwise the loss claim may be denied or reduced.
+If the property is sold to a third-party at the foreclosure sale or by a pre-foreclosure sale (short sale), the loss claim will be calculated on the actual sales price.
+The Agency will reimburse the servicer for actual liquidation expenses plus additional interest for up to 45 days from the pre-foreclosure sale (short sale) closing date, foreclosure sale date or the date the proceeds were received, whichever is later.
+The servicer should file the loss claim within 45 days of funds receipt or in the case of a short sale, the settlement date, otherwise the claim may be rejected or reduced.
 Documentation of expenses associated with a loss claim request must be retained in the servicer's permanent file.